tonysofthonda/olympus_ms_ackgm_hdm/README.md

-# Monitor Microservice
+# Monitor Ackgm_hdm

-This module is a simple **FTP Folder Check**.
-Its purpose is to review via a scheduller job if **files** are available in a folder in **MFTP Server** and notify to **ms.trasnferfile** of the availability of such file.
+Its purpose is to review via a scheduller job if **Maxtransit API** provide fixed orders to be validated and set .

-This application exposes 1 single endpoints (as a RESTFul service) that check the health of srevice, once the application has started a shceduller starts running with a customizable parameter of timelapse.
+Once the application has started a shceduller starts running with a customizable parameter of timelapse.

 ## How it works